 1. Videographers and photographers

 Smartphones like iPhone 16 Pro Max support recording in Apple ProRes 4K 60fps format, which takes up 12–15 GB of memory per minute.
-If you actively shoot professional content, 1 TB will be enough for about 2–3 hours of video.
+If you actively shoot professional content, then 1 TB will be enough for about 2–3 hours of video.
 Since it's convenient to edit directly on the phone, a large memory capacity allows you to store projects without needing to transfer them to a computer.

 2. Gamers